BobTheBuidler/eth-portfolio/docs/index.rst

-.. ez-a-sync documentation master file, created by sphinx-quickstart on Thu Feb  1 21:29:06 2024.
+.. eth-portfolio documentation master file, created by sphinx-quickstart on Thu Feb  1 21:29:06 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ez-a-sync's documentation!
+Welcome to eth-portfolio's documentation!
 =============================================

 .. toctree::